 What is your actual newsletter copy going to look like

 Once you have a sense of what content you’re going to consistently share through your newsletter you can start thinking about what the actual newsletter copy.
-My basic approach to this is to not overthink things.
-A lot of people have asked me whether there is a science to our newsletter copy and there really isn’t one.

 We started out with a light sprinkling of zeitgeisty references in the opening para of our MailChimp template.

 Moved on to funny bots with hilariously bad icons.